4kxz/airport-pagerank/README.md

-# airport-pagerank
+# Airport PageRank
-PageRank implementation and visualization exercise.
+Exercise to compute and visualize the PageRank algorithm with airport data from [OpenFlights](http://openflights.org/data.html).
+For educational purposes only.